nixworks/public/news/2011/01/6/index.md

 ##### China
 ### [Chinese authorities implement new controls on the content of text messages sent to mobile phones according to service providers, including references to democracy, human rights, and corruption.](/news/2011/01/6/chinese-authorities-implement-new-controls-on-the-content-of-text-messages-sent-to-mobile-phones-according-to-service-providers-including-r.md)
-_Context: text messages, censorship, mobile phone, Chinese human rights, corruption, democratic, China_
+_Context: Chinese human rights, censorship, democratic, corruption, China, mobile phone, text messages_

 ##### Aaron Swartz
 ### [Aaron Swartz is arrested by MIT police on state breaking-and-entering charges, after systematically downloading academic journal articles from JSTOR. ](/news/2011/01/6/aaron-swartz-is-arrested-by-mit-police-on-state-breaking-and-entering-charges-after-systematically-downloading-academic-journal-articles-fr.md)
 Arrest report filed by Cambridge Police Dept, Cambridge, Mass. on January 13, 2011 regarding JSTOR-MIT hacker Aaron Swartz.

-##### geostationary satellites
+##### Geostationary satellites
 ### [Observers prepare to use geostationary satellites to prevent harassment in the run-up to the referendum on independence for South Sudan, by monitoring for voter intimidation, damage to property and other violence. ](/news/2011/01/6/observers-prepare-to-use-geostationary-satellites-to-prevent-harassment-in-the-run-up-to-the-referendum-on-independence-for-south-sudan-by.md)
-_Context: observers, Southern Sudanese Independence Referendum, geostationary satellites_
+_Context: geostationary satellites, Southern Sudanese Independence Referendum, observers_

 ##### Prime Minister
 ### [Prime Minister of Pakistan Yousaf Raza Gillani cancels recent fuel price increases in an apparent concession to the opposition in an attempt to save his government from collapse after losing its majority in parliament. ](/news/2011/01/6/prime-minister-of-pakistan-yousaf-raza-gillani-cancels-recent-fuel-price-increases-in-an-apparent-concession-to-the-opposition-in-an-attempt.md)